 How Does CBD Work?

 Talking about the way CBD interacts with the body is a bit foreign to many since these topics were not covered in biology class.
 We have many systems in our body; a digestive system, cardiovascular system, lymphatic system, the immune system — and unknown by many, the endocannabinoid system.

 - This dynamic system is a central regulatory system with one main goal: homeostasis.
 The Endocannabinoid System, or ECS for short, helps keep the body in balance by regulating the immune, nervous and digestive systems.

-- The Endocannabinoid System is a complex cellular network of cannabinoids receptors found throughout the body.
+- The Endocannabinoid System is a complex cellular network of cannabinoid receptors found throughout the body.
 This network knows how to process its own endogenous cannabinoids (natural equivalents of the compounds found in the cannabis plant) as well as the exogenous compounds, like CBD, from your hemp-derived supplements.
 Like a lock and key system, the endocannabinoid system is biologically programmed to be able to use CBD effectively.

-A Dose Of Evidence:
+A Dose Of Evidence

 People also have a tendency to believe that CBD oil is part of a dying wellness trend for “fru-fru”- or “hippie” treatment that doesn’t actually work.
 This is not true at all.
 Full Spectrum CBD Oil has the benefit of real scientific studies to demonstrate its efficacy.